babashka/babashka.nrepl/README.md

 ;; Started nREPL server at 127.0.0.1:23456
 ```

-If `:debug` is set to `true`, the nrepl server will print to stdout
+If `:debug` is set to `true`, the nREPL server will print to stdout
-all the messages it is receiving over the nrepl channel.
+all the messages it is receiving over the nREPL channel.

 If `:debug-send` is set to `true`, the server will also print the
 messages it is sending.

-if `:quiet` is set to `true`, the nrepl server will not print out the message
+if `:quiet` is set to `true`, the nREPL server will not print out the message
 "starting nREPL server at...".
 If not specified then `:quiet` defaults to
 `false`, and the message will be printed.